EVs - No Nickel Needed In The Future

 Electric Vehicles (EVs) are the current rage in the transportation sector; and for good reason.
-The new electric motors that power an EV can be more than 90% efficient as compared to gas vehicles which today have efficiencies in 20-30% range.
+The new electric motors that power an EV can be more than 95% efficient as compared to gas vehicles which today have efficiencies in 20-30% range.
 Electric motors are also simpler with fewer parts and lower maintenance costs.
-Wear and tear on the brakes is also minimized since braking energy can be directed to recharging the batteries rather than be lost as heat.
+Wear and tear on the brakes is minimized since braking energy can be directed to recharging the batteries rather than lost as heat.
 And there's no gasoline to buy.
 You can charge your EV while you sleep right at your home.
 Indeed, with power company off-peak charging programs that may sell electric power for just 5 cents per KW hour, an EV owner can get 250-350 miles per gallon equivalent.
-Thus you might save 80-90% on your normal gasoline bills.
 And normal maintenance costs are greatly reduced since EVs have no oil to change, radiators to overheat, or spark plugs and other such things to worry about.

 The fly in the EV "ointment" is that EV's need affordable, energy dense batteries.
 Currently, there is no battery technology that can match the energy density of fossil fuels.
 But hope is on the way.

-This migration to LFP batteries for EVs will only increase throughout 2024 and subsequent years as these new LFP US based battery manufacturing plants go into operation.
-Although LFP EV batteries may be about 25% less energy dense that the traditional Lithium-Ion EV battery, LFP batteries can be safely charged to 100% without loss of life/capacity over time.
+This migration to LFP batteries for EVs will only increase throughout 2026 and subsequent years as these new LFP US based battery manufacturing plants go into full scale operation.
+Although LFP EV batteries may be 20% to 25% less energy dense than the traditional Lithium-Ion EV battery, LFP batteries can be safely charged to 100% without loss of life/capacity over time.
 Indeed, Tesla and other EV manufactures recommend charging their Lithion-Ion EV batteries to only 80% to maintain their original capacity.
-In effect, for normal driving purposes (when the Lithium-Ion batteries are only charged to 80%), the LFP batteries are only 5% less energy dense (because you can safely charge them to 100%).
+In effect, for normal driving purposes (when the Lithium-Ion batteries are only charged to 80%), the LFP batteries are less than 5% less energy dense (because you can safely charge them to 100%).
 And overtime as the Lithium-Ion batteries quickly degrade, we find that LFP batteries start to exceed the energy density of these older Lithium Ion batteries.
 As such, we see that LFP batteries can have 2-4 times the life of the traditional Lithium-Ion battery with only a negligable drop in range initially (assuming the Lithium-Ion battery is charged to 80%) with a longer term gain in range relative to Lithium-Ion.

 But the story does not stop there.
 Battery manufacturers such at Gotion recently unveiled its new lithium manganese ferrous phosphate (LMFP) battery chemistry, capable of achieving an energy density comparable to the old Lithium-Ion batteries.
 By adding manganese to the LFP's cell chemistry, Gotion says it has been able to achieve higher energy density at a lower weight and pack size.
 The company expects its new LMFP battery to cost about 20-25% less expensive the old Lithium-Ion batteries (https://electrek.co/2023/06/06/gotion-unveils-lmfp-ev-battery-it-says-can-deliver-1000-km-per-single-charge-for-a-lower-price/}.

-CATL, the world's largest supplier of EV batteries, recently announced that it's launching a sodium-ion alternative for EV batteries in 2023 (no nickel, cobalt or lithium).
+CATL, the world's largest supplier of EV batteries, recently announced that it's launching a sodium-ion alternative for EV batteries in 2026 (no nickel, cobalt or lithium).
 These cells are able to recharge faster than their lithium-ion cousins, and have much better low temperature performance, a significant factor in Northern Minnesota.
-The energy density of sodium-ion batteries still falls short of the best lithium-ion batteries but CATL says it plans to increase energy density to be on par with LFP based batteries next year.
-See https://cleantechnica.com/2021/07/30/catl-reveals-sodium-ion-battery-with-160-wh-kg-energy-density/.
+The energy density of sodium-ion batteries still falls short of the best lithium-ion batteries but CATL says it plans to increase energy density to be on par with LFP based batteries soon.
+See https://carnewschina.com/2026/01/22/catl-unveils-worlds-first-mass-production-sodium-ion-battery-for-commercial-vehicles/.
 In addition, Natron is producing very long life cycle sodium ion batteries for fixed storage applications (https://natron.energy/).

 But we still need batteries with higher energy density to compete with gas based vehicles.
 To that end, a number of companies are working on next-generation lithium-sulfur (Li-S) battery technologies that could be 2.5 - 5 times more energy dense than existing lithium nickel based batteries.
 See https://news.umich.edu/1000-cycle-lithium-sulfur-battery-could-quintuple-electric-vehicle-ranges/.